determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/overview.rst

 Determined runs task containers as root by default.
 However, one can link a determined user to a Unix user and group on the node, such that any task launched by the determined user is run in a container with the same privileges as the linked Unix user.
-For more details refer to :ref:`run-as-user`.
+For more details, refer to :ref:`run-as-user`.

 .. _useful-kubectl-commands: